-NOTE 1: When refreshing the subscription the parameters are specified here and in [RFC3265].
+NOTE 1: When refreshing the subscription the parameters are specified here and in [RFC6665].

-5. SHALL include a User-Agent header to indicate the OMA PoC release version of the PoC Serveras specified in subclause E.4.1 "Release version in User-agent and Server headers";
+5. SHALL include a User-Agent header to indicate the OMA PoC release version of the PoC Servers specified in subclause E.4.1 "Release version in User-agent and Server headers";

 6. SHALL include the PoC feature tag '+g.poc.talkburst' in the Contact header;